 I was just tongue-tied”

-The lyrics indicate it being about a crush on someone, making it feel like a more youthful track on the album.
+The lyrics indicate it is about a crush on someone, making it feel like a more youthful track on the album.
 It radiates positivity.
 It could also be interpreted as an acceptance, whereby Harry is rehashing old memories that were positive for him in the relationship.
 What made the relationship work, what qualities made him fall in love with the person and what made the experience special.

 I think we sometimes overlook positive and upbeat songs when considering the “best songs” on an album because they aren’t as deep or sad.
 In this case, I find the positive, upbeat nature of this song to be its best quality and the reason I love it so much.
 I cannot wait to play this song all Summer long!